 On a local network computers can communicate using their MAC addresses.
-This solution is great for local networks but is not scalable to an Internet scale network.
+This solution is great for local networks but is not scalable to Internet scale networks.

 IP Addresses (v4)

-IP address are numbers assigned to computers in a network (their network interfaces).
+IP addresses are numbers assigned to computers (their network interfaces) in a network.

 IP addresses are 32 bit long numbers made up of 4 octets (8 bits).
 IPv4 dotted-decimal notation and its binary counterpart look as follows:

 You will never see one of the numbers in decimal notation bigger than 255 or smaller than 0.
 That's because each part of the IP consists of 8 bits (Octet).
 The highest number you can get from 8 bits is 255.